Raymond Martini: The Pugio Fidei

 About 1620 François Bosquet discovered in the Collegium Fuxense (the Collège de Foix in Toulouse) a manuscript of the Pugio, and it was from this and three other manuscripts that de Voisin edited the work.
 Better known than this edition is its reprint by J. B. Carpzov (Leipzig and Frankfurt, 1687), with the anti-Jewish preface Introduction in Theologiam Judaicam.
+Both the 1651 edition and the 1687 edition are flawed and do not fully represent the work as preserved in the Paris Ste.
+Geneviève manuscript 1405, which shows signs of Martí's own corrections.

 Knowledge of Hebrew literature

-Martí has been accused of forgery because of his quotations from Genesis Rabbah, which were not otherwise known; but Leopold Zunz defends him against this charge (Gottesdienstliche Vorträge der Juden p.
+Martí has been accused of forgery because of a few of his quotations from Genesis Rabbah, that were not otherwise known; but Leopold Zunz defends him against this charge (Gottesdienstliche Vorträge der Juden p.
 300).
+The question remains open and hinges on the identity of the source referred to as "Rabbi Rachmon."

 Martí was widely read in Hebrew literature, quoting not only from Talmudic and Midrashic works, but from Rashi, Abraham ibn Ezra, Maimonides, and Ḳimḥi.
 His fundamental views, which he attempts to substantiate by his citations, are that Jesus is announced in rabbinical literature as the Messiah and Son of God; that the Jewish laws, although revealed by God, are abrogated by the advent of the Messiah.

 Another prominent aspect of his contribution was the enumeration and rejection of the "tikkune soferim", alleged corrections made by Jewish scribes on the Biblical text.
 Martí directly and publicly charged these emendations upon the Hebrew scribes as "willful corruptions and perversions introduced by them into the sacred text."